 How to Plan a Small Intimate Wedding

 Not sure where to begin with planning an intimate wedding?
-Don’t worry we’ve got your back.
-Scroll along to find out how you can plan the ultimate small wedding of your dreams.
+Don’t worry we’ve got your back with our ultimate intimate wedding checklist in the Philippines.
+Scroll along to find out how you can plan the small wedding of your dreams.

 Wedding Guest List

-Possibly the most important part of any wedding checklist is planning who to invite.
+Possibly the most important part of any intimate wedding checklist in the Philippines is planning who to invite.
 With a small intimate wedding, this automatically means your closest and dearest, which in some ways may be harder to decide.

 How big is an intimate wedding?
 As a couple, it’s best to agree on a number you’re both comfortable with and then work towards this.
 Typically, an intimate wedding invites 50 people so that’s 25 on each side.
 When you make your initial guest list, start by creating three tiers.
 The first tier includes your immediate family members.
 The second tier is for extended family members.
 Finally, the third tear is for your closest friends.

 For the second and third tiers, take the time to dive into your relationships with them and answer these questions: